tc10815/ParkEzAI/README.md

 ## Part 1 Build: April 4 - April 27 2023
 ### [http://plan6.com/](http://plan6.com/)
+**Note: Websites on my server are now on HTTPS instead of HTTP, so open in private window to avoid errors**

 Includes all features listed under 1.
 Account Management in Functional Requirements below.
 Try 6 logins/passwords for account types at bottom of Login page.